Pi Ceti

-Pi Ceti, Latinized from π Ceti, is the Bayer designation for a star system in the equatorial constellation of Cetus.
-It is visible to the naked eye with an apparent visual magnitude of 4.238.
-Observed to have an Earth half yearly parallax shift of 8.30 mas, it is around 393 light years from the Sun.
+Pi Ceti a binary star system in the equatorial constellation of Cetus.
+Its name is a Bayer designation that is Latinized from π Ceti, and abbreviated Pi Cet or π Cet.
+The system is located near the eastern boundary of the constellation and is sometimes portrayed as forming part of the Eridanus constellation's asterism.
+It is visible to the naked eye as a point of light with an apparent visual magnitude of 4.238.
+Spectroscopic measurements indicate a distance of approximately 109 pc.
+The system is drifting further away from the Sun with a line of sight velocity component of +15 km/s.

 This is a single-lined spectroscopic binary system with a nearly circular orbit and a period of 7.45 years.
 The fact that the system has a negligible eccentricity is surprising for such a long period, and may suggest that the secondary is a white dwarf that had its orbit circularized during a mass-transfer event.

-The primary, component A, is a normal B-type star that has been given stellar classifications of B7 V and B7 IV.
-It appears very young – less than half a million years in age – and may still be on a pre-main sequence track.
+The primary, component A, is a B-type star that has been given stellar classifications of B7 V and B7 IV.
 The star shows no magnetic field but it does emit an infrared excess.